 Control measures will be put in place to limit the impacts of oils, chemicals and other hazardous substances to contaminate the environment.
-Should there be an accident on site; reactive control measures are to be included within the Principal Contractors update to the CoCP.
+Reactive control measures will be developed by the Principal Contractor which will be made available at all times on site.